asjchen/taint/README.md

 pip install -r requirements.txt
 ```
 Then, download the EMNIST letters dataset; visit the Kaggle dataset page and
-download the `emnist-letters-train.csv` and `emnist-letters-train.csv` files.
+download the `emnist-letters-train.csv` and `emnist-letters-test.csv` files.
+Place them into the repository root directory.

 Now, since the classifier and GAN should train on disjoint datasets, we split
 the data by running: